Not Time To 'See The Winter Wonderland': N.C. Governor Says To Stay Off Roads

 Deicing a @Delta aircraft. 🎥 @charturn88 pic.twitter.com/ZYVBAREHcA— CLT Airport (@CLTAirport) December 9, 2018

-FlightAware, a website that tracks flights, reported more than 6,500 delays and 1,500 cancellations on Sunday morning.
+FlightAware, a website that tracks flights, reported more than 1,000 cancellations of flights into and out of Charlotte Douglas International Airport on Sunday morning.

 And, on Saturday, Amtrak announced it would be canceling trains and changing services through Tuesday.